Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search

 \subsubsection{Segment Information Extraction}

-We uniformly divide the entire video into fixed-length temporal segments, which serve as the basic unit of local information.
-For each video segment $i$, we first extract the corresponding audio content, including speaker labels $P_i$ and timestamped transcripts $T_i$.
-These audio features, along with the video frames of the segment, are fed into a VLM to generate a segment-level caption $V_i$ and fused speaker information $P_i'$ that associates visual cues with speaker labels (e.g., appearance, actions, identity for a speaker label).
-We then construct the textual representation of the segment $C_i^t$ by concatenating the fused speaker information $P_i'$, transcript $T_i$, and visual caption $V_i$:
+We uniformly divide the video into fixed-length temporal segments as the basic unit of local evidence.
+For each segment $i$, we extract the audio annotations, including speaker labels $P_i$ and timestamped transcripts $T_i$.
+These audio annotations, together with sampled video frames, are provided to a VLM to produce a segment-level caption $V_i$ and a speaker-aware description $P_i'$, which associates each speaker label with salient visual cues in the segment (e.g., appearance, actions, role cues when available).
+We then construct the segment textual representation $C_i^t$ by

-This representation serves as the foundation for subsequent entity-level cohesion and cross-temporal reasoning.
+This representation grounds \textit{who said what and when} in a localized visual context and serves as the basis for subsequent entity consolidation and cross-temporal reasoning.

-As captioning alone may omit critical visual details, we further incorporate a visual embedding $C_i^v$ using the universal multimodal retrieval method UNITE \cite{unite} to enrich the representation.
-The final unified segment-level representation is defined as
+Since captioning may miss fine-grained visual details, we further augment each segment with a visual embedding $C_i^v$ using the multimodal retrieval model UNITE~\cite{unite}.
+The final segment representation is

-which grounds each utterance and provides localized visual context for each speaker, composing the segment database $\tilde{\mathcal{C}}$.
-In our implementation, each segment spans 30 seconds, and we sample 20 frames per segment for caption generation.
+which composes the segment database $\tilde{\mathcal{C}}$.
+In our implementation, each segment spans 30 seconds and we sample 20 frames per segment for caption generation.